gabrielsoltz/metahub/README.md

 MetaHub doesn't stop at the affected resource but analyzes any associated or attached resources.
 For instance, if there is a security finding on an EC2 instance, MetaHub will not only analyze the instance but also the security groups attached to it, including their rules.
 MetaHub will examine the IAM roles that the affected resource is using and the policies attached to those roles for any issues.
 It will analyze the EBS attached to the instance and determine if they are encrypted.
 It will also analyze the Auto Scaling Groups that the instance is associated with and how.
 MetaHub will also analyze the VPC, Subnets, and other resources associated with the instance.

+The **Context** module has the capability to retrieve information from the affected resources, affected accounts, and other related resources that are connected.
+The context module has five main parts: `config` (which includes `associations` as well), `tags`, `cloudtrail`, and `account`.
+By default, `config` and `tags` are enabled.
+You can choose which modules to enable using the opeion `--context`.
+Each of these keys will be added under the affected resource in the output with their outpus.

+## Config

+Under the `config` key, you can find anyting related to the configuration of the affected resource.
+For example, if the affected resource is an EC2 Instance, you will see keys like `key`, `public_ip`, or `instance_profile`.

+You can filter your findings based on Config outputs using the option: `--mh-filters-config <key> {True/False}`.
+See [Config Filtering](#config-filtering).

+## Associations

+Under `associations` key, you will find all the associated resources of the affected resource.
+For example, if the affected resource is an EC2 Instance, you will find resources like: Security Groups, IAM Roles, Volumes, VPC, Subnets, Auto Scaling Groups, etc. Each time there MetaHub finds an association, it will connect the associated resource resource and execute there the same process, fetching the config, associations, etc of that resource.

+Associations are key to understanding the context and impact of your security findings as their exposure.

+You can filter your findings based on Config outputs using the option: `--mh-filters-config <key> {True/False}`.
+See [Config Filtering](#config-filtering).

+## Tags

+**MetaHub** relies on [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/overview.html) to query the tags associated with your resources.

+Note that not all AWS resource type supports this API.
+You can check [supported services](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/supported-services.html).

+Tags are a crucial part of understanding your context.
+Tagging strategies often include:

+- Environment (like Production, Staging, Development, etc.)
+- Data classification (like Confidential, Restricted, etc.)
+- Owner (like a team, a squad, a business unit, etc.)
+- Compliance (like PCI, SOX, etc.)

+If you follow a proper tagging strategy, you can filter and generate interesting outputs.
+For example, you could list all findings related to a specific team and provide that data directly to that team.

+You can filter your findings based on Tags outputs using the option: `--mh-filters-tags TAG=VALUE`.
+See [Tags Filtering](#tags-filtering)

+## CloudTrail

+Under the key `cloudtrail`, you will find critical Cloudtrail events related to the affected resource, such as creating events.

+The events that we look for are defined by resource type, and you can add/modify the critical events for each resource type by editing the configuration file: `(resources.py)[lib/config/resources]`

+For example for an affeted Security Group, MetaHub will look for the following events:

+- `CreateSecurityGroup`: Security Group Creation event
+- `AuthorizeSecurityGroupIngress`: Security Group Rule Authorization event.

+## Account

+Under the key `account`, you will find information about the account where the affected resource is runnning, like if it's part of an AWS Organizations, information about their contacts, etc.

 # Ownership

 MetaHub also focuses on ownership detection.
 It can determine the owner of the affected resource in various ways.
 This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information.